 Summing up the 30 wedding guests rule.

-To sum up there is not currently 100% clarity on what you can and can’t do at a wedding with only 30 guests.
+There is a LOT of conflicting information supplied by the Government right now.
+And to sum up there is not currently 100% clarity on what you can and can’t do at a wedding with only 30 guests.
 If you want a fully functional/normal wedding then you may want to possibly hold off a little longer when social distancing restrictions will be lifted further.
 Then you will be able to have your wedding more like the way you have always dreamed of.

 If you have any further questions regarding the above rules and regulations then please message us on our Facebook page.
 We will do our best to answer your questions as fast as possible.